Experimental demonstration of the absence of noise-induced barren plateaus using information content landscape analysis: Discussion

 Our work focused on the suppression of NIBP due to non-unital amplitude damping noise.
 In line with recent theoretical investigations~\cite{meleNonunitalNoise2024} we expect that also other types of BP are suppressed by the influence amplitude damping on real hardware.
 For example, due to the contractive map at the heart of non-unital noise and the resulting noise-induced limit set, deep quantum circuits loose their expressive power.

 However, the mere fact the a finite gradient is retained under amplitude damping, does not imply that such circuits are useful for solving a given task.
 As remarked above and in ref.~\cite{meleNonunitalNoise2024}, non-unital noise implies a finite and shallow effective circuit depth, which limits the expressive power, and therefore does not allow for the solution of complex problems.
 In addition, only the variational parameters of the later layers determine the cost function values, and the influence of the early layers is lost.
 This calls for re-evaluating insights related to parameter concentration and parameter transfer in variational quantum circuits~\cite{akshayParameterConQAOA2021,barreraTransferQAOA25,sakaiLinearQAOA2024,barreraLR-QAOA2025,pelofske2025evaluating}, where warm-starting schemes based on transferring parameters or optimization-free schemes might not lead to increased success probabilities.
-Yet, recent work suggest that non-unital noise might be useful in reservoir computing~\cite{nonunitalresource}.
+Yet, recent work suggest that non-unital noise and dissipative processes can be leveraged for useful computation~\cite{zapusek2025DissipationAlg} as well as in reservoir computing~\cite{nonunitalresource}.

 It is still an interesting research topic how errors from non-unital noise channels like amplitude damping can be mitigated on near-term hardware, since popular schemes like dynamical decoupling, Pauli twirling and zero-noise extrapolation are not effective.
 Error mitigation by symmetry verification~\cite{bonetSymmetry2018} is efficient as it can be done in postprocessing, but it is restricted to specific problems.
-Approaches based on weak measurements~\cite{PhysRevLett.101.200401,PhysRevA.107.052409,yongWeakMeasure2014} also seems promising and might be easier to implement than full error correction schemes~\cite{fletcherAmpDamp2007,JayashankarAmpDamp2022,duttaAmpDamp2024}.
+Approaches based on weak measurements~\cite{PhysRevLett.101.200401,PhysRevA.107.052409,yongWeakMeasure2014} also seem promising and might be easier to implement than full error correction schemes~\cite{fletcherAmpDamp2007,JayashankarAmpDamp2022,duttaAmpDamp2024}.
+All of these are interesting research directions that we leave for future work.